This post may contain affiliate links. Please read our disclosure policy.

 top view of cooked basmati rice in a bowl

 Cooking rice can be such a hassle for some.
-Often times people wonder what the measurements should be and how long to cook it for?
-There are many types of rice and the cooking times and measurements vary for each type.
+People always wonder what the measurements should be and how long to cook it for.
+There are many types of rice, and the cooking times and measurements vary for each type.
 Plus, there are also different ways to cook rice.
-We will be showing you how to cook white basmati rice on the stove.
+I will be showing you how to cook white basmati rice on the stove, which is my favorite way to cook rice.

 Types of White Rice

-Short Grain Rice: short-grain rice tends to be very sticky and soft when cooked.
+Short Grain Rice: Short-grain rice tends to be very sticky and soft when cooked.
 It might be sold under the name sushi rice.
-I would avoid short-grain rice if you want fluffy non-sticky rice but works great for rice puddings.
+I would avoid short-grain rice if you want fluffy, non-sticky rice, but it works great for rice puddings.

-• Butter: optional but adds a little extra flavor to the rice, or use a neutral oil
+• Butter: optional, but adds a little extra flavor to the rice, or use a neutral oil.
+A lot of times, I use avocado oil or a bit of olive oil.

 • Fine mesh strainer: to rinse and drain the rice with

-How to Cook The Perfect Basmati Rice on the Stove
+How to Cook Basmati Rice on the Stove

 collage of stovetop process of how to cook rice